Spiky-73/BetterInventory/Readme.md

 I STRONGLY ADVISE you to read the mod configs to learn about all the features and enable/disable them.
 Feel free to suggest new feature in the Steam Workshop page or by creating a new issues on Gihtub.

 Keep in mind, this mod is still in developement.
-If you find a bug, please report it in the Steam Workshop page or Gihtub.
+If you find a bug, please report it on the Steam Workshop page or Gihtub.

 ## Major Features:
  - More item actions in the invnetory